 By DOUGLAS JOHN IMBROGNO | thestoryisthething.com | feb2020

-I am headed to brunch later that morning on Broadway, and one brunchmate is a friend who builds micro-grids to power hospitals, campuses, and businesses.
-It’s an off-the-grid response to the surprisingly fragile nature of the fossil-fueled world upon which we utterly, and ever more foolishly depend.
+I am headed to brunch later on Broadway, and one brunchmate is a friend who builds micro-grids that power hospitals, campuses, and businesses.
+It’s an off-the-grid response to the surprisingly fragile nature of the fossil-fueled world upon which we utterly—and ever more foolishly—depend.

 But I digress.
 And I will pontificate more if I don’t bring my attention back to the gigawatt grandiosity of Times Square.

-My Part Two photos from this trip (Part One: Black-and-White Manhattan) feature the usual New York Tourist Aesthete’s ogling of Times Square and buildings ten times the height we rubes are used to back home in Hobbiton.
-Yet, courtesy of my traveling companion, Michael, I had the benefit of lodging not in a central tourist district, but at the end of a subway line that dead ends in the heart of an Asian neighborhood in Queens.
+My Part Two photos from this trip (Part One: Black-and-White Manhattan) feature the usual New York Tourist Aesthete’s ogling of Times Square, admiring buildings ten times the height we rubes are used to back home in Hobbiton.
+Yet, courtesy of my traveling companion, Michael, I had the benefit of lodging not in a central tourist district, but at the end of a subway line dead ended in the heart of an Asian neighborhood in Queens.